opendatacube/datacube-ows/docs/database.rst

 requests until the refresh is complete.

-In a production environment you should not be refreshing views much more than 2 or 3 times a day unless your database is very small.
+In a production environment you should not be refreshing views much more than 2 or 3 times a day unless your database is small (e.g. less than a few thousand datasets).

 =====================
 Updating range tables